35 double/twin rooms with en-suite bathrooms and TV. Free Wi-Fi. Guests have access to two shared hot tubs.

 Gullfoss – a standing memorial to conservation

-Hotel Gullfoss stands on the farmlands of Brautarholt, a farm closely linked to nature conservation in Iceland.
-During the first half of the 20th century, a woman who almost single-handedly protested and fought against harnessing the waterfall to produce electricity, was finally victorious.
+Hotel Gullfoss stands on the farmlands of Brattholt, a farm closely linked to nature conservation in Iceland.
+During the first half of the 20th century, a woman who almost single-handedly protested and fought against harnessing the waterfall to produce electricity was finally victorious.
 Thanks to this idealist, we can enjoy the undeniable beauty of Gullfoss to this day.
 It takes about 30 minutes to hike to Gullfoss along the canyons of river Hvítá.
 The drive is 3 km / 1.8 mi.
 The Gullfoss Tourist Information Centre has grand views over overlooking mountains and highland glaciers.
-The popular highland road over Kjölur that links the South and the North passes through the area.
+The popular highland road over Kjölur that links the South and the North pass through the area.

 Geysers, hikes and the vast stillness

 The Geysir geothermal area is one of the most popular attractions in Iceland (10 km / 6 mi), where the world’s most famous geyser can be found – namely, Geysir.
 Geysir has been quiet for decades, but his brother Strokkur diligently erupts with great power every 10 – 15 minutes.
 A little further along you will find the Haukadalur forestry, a peaceful area with many marked hiking trails.
 A small road up to the edge of the highlands winds its way through the forestlands and on a calm day, you can hike up the trail and enjoy the rugged vastness by the edge of the highlands.